Cattivo | Brixton Bar & Restaurant

 That industrial aesthetic has been put in pole position here – you’ll enter to find yourself in a vast, high-ceilinged, open-plan space with bare plastered walls, stripped-back cement columns and floor-to-ceiling windows.
 They’ve filled the void with cosy candlelit tables and chairs, plus stools around higher tables for bigger groups; an open kitchen behind a zinc-topped counter; and a retro-style bar stacked with Italian spirits.

 That open kitchen is the source of all the ridiculously delicious Italian goodness you’ll find on the menu; from small plates like fried anchovies, ‘Nduja and Taleggio arancini (fried rice balls) and whipped ricotta with honey and nut dukkah; all the way up to roast chestnut and kale gnudi, slow-cooked beef ragù with pappardelle, and vegan linguine with pistachio pesto.
-You can score all this for brunch at the weekend, too, alongside bottles of prosecco, five beers each, or a tray of Bloody Mary ingredients for the table.
+You can score all this for brunch at the weekend, too, alongside unlimited bottles of prosecco, bowls of rum punch and Bloody Maries.